cyberspace-ltd/cyberpay-ios/README.md

 # cyberpay-ios (Depreciated)
-This product is now obsolete, and we recommend you use: https://github.com/cyberspace-ltd/cyberpay-iosx The Cyberpay SDK makes it quick and easy to build seamless payment into your iOS app.
-The SDK contains custom views, and helps in managing the Cyberspace API.
+This product is now obsolete, and we recommend you use: https://github.com/cyberspace-ltd/cyberpay-iosx

 ## Features
 The SDK provides custom native UI elements to get you started easily without having to design the elements yourself.